Migrant caravan keeps marching north, Trump keeps warning them to stop

 "Guatemala, Honduras and El Salvador were not able to do the job of stopping people from leaving their country and coming illegally to the U.S," Trump wrote.
 "We will now begin cutting off, or substantially reducing, the massive foreign aid routinely given to them."

-The three countries combined received more than $500 million in funding from the U.S. in fiscal year 2017, according to The Associated Press.
+The three countries combined received more than $500 million in funding from the U.S. in fiscal year 2017, according to the AP.

 Trump also used the advance of the caravan as a political battle cry, as so many GOP candidates have done in recent days.